What is hair loss?

-At first you may notice hair beginning to thin or recede at the sides before a bald patch gradually develops in the middle of the scalp.
+The early symptoms of hair loss include hair beginning to thin or recede at the sides.
+Eventually, a bald patch gradually develops in the middle of the scalp.
 This bald patch grows to leave a ring of hair around the back and sides of the scalp.